-‘9-1-1’ Pulls 8-Foot Tape Worm From Man’s Rectum — Might Leave You Wondering What’s In Your Sushi
+‘9-1-1’ Pulls Eight-Foot Tape Worm From Man’s Rectum — Might Leave You Wondering What’s In Your Sushi

 The infection of this Asian-type tapeworm, which is what the Fresno man had, remains uncommon in humans with only about 2,000 cases ever reported in people worldwide.
 Most of the cases reported have come from Asia, according to the CDC.

-As far as the regular run-of-the-mill tapeworms, which is more common in America, the cases number about 1,000 per year in this country.
+As far as regular run-of-the-mill tapeworms, which are more common in America, the cases number about 1,000 per year.

-The show last night had several very interesting scenarios, like a man eating another man’s face, three women in a yoga class all going into labor at the same time during the full moon and more.
+The show last night had several very interesting scenarios, like a man eating another man’s face, three women in a yoga class all going into labor at the same time during the full moon, and more.
 It certainly holds the viewer’s interest with the fast-paced 911 calls being answered, according to the recent reviews of the show, like the one from Vulture.